nrivkin/ComplexityNetworkProject/reports/draft_review_changjun.md

 The network replicating the original paper has the similar properties and tendency with the original one.

 ### Extension
 The approach to make the model elaborate is clear and proper.

-### Progress
-I think the direction you choose is proper.

 ### Presentation
 It looks good to use an active voice.